maldil/ICSE2022_ArtifactEvaluation/README.md

 Again, `$FOLDER_PATH` has to be the absolute folder path of the parent  folder of `ArtifactEvaluation` that you downloaded in step 1.
 You will be entered to the interactive mode of the Docker container.
 Execute the command `ls` and check the folders `ArtifactEvaluation`,  `atomicminer`, and  `changeminer` are available in the current directory (`/user/local/cpatminer`).

-**Note**-  Fine grained pattern generation consists of two steps, i.e.,(1) change graph generation, and (2) code change pattern generation.
-Reviewers can specify the `selected-repos.csv` file in the folder `CPATMiner` shown below to specify the project for change graph generation.
+**Note**-  Fine-grained pattern generation consists of two steps, i.e.,(1) change graph generation, and (2) code change pattern generation.
+Reviewers can specify the `selected-repos.csv` file in the folder `CPATMiner` shown below to specify projects for change graph generation.
 Here we have already specified a project that takes only a few minutes for complete analysis.
 Reviewers do not have to change this file unless they want to add more projects there.
 If Reviewers add new projects by editing `selected-repos.csv`, the type information downloaded from our [type repository](https://github.com/mlcodepatterns/PythonTypeInformation) must be placed in the folder `/ArtifactEvaluation/RepoData/TYPE_REPO`.
 If Reviewers do not want to alter `selected-repos.csv`, reviewers do not need to do anything because we have already supplied type information for the required projects.

 <img src="https://github.com/maldil/ICSE2022_ArtifactEvaluation/blob/main/Images/selected_repos.png" width="200" height="230" />